Learn how to make your own OWASP Benchmark test with Kiuwan on our DIY Blog post.

 I’m sure that most of you are familiar with OWASP (Open Web Application Security Project), or at least you have heard about their famous Top 10 list of vulnerabilities affecting web applications today.
 If you are not familiar with it or haven’t heard of it, and you develop software, you’d better start with the links above now, the security of your application is at stake here.

 To give you a little context, OWASP operates as a non-profit and is not affiliated with any technology company, which means it is in a unique position to provide impartial, practical information about AppSec to individuals, corporations, universities, government agencies and anyone interested in security from the application perspective.
-It is a very reliable source of information, Kiuwan as an active OWASP contributor member, are very proud to align our products with what the organization has to say.
-In fact we do implement a lot of functionality that covers specific aspects defined by OWASP like the aforementioned Top 10 vulnerability list.
+It is a very reliable source of information, Kiuwan, as an active OWASP contributor member, is very proud to align our products with what the organization has to say.
+In fact, we do implement a lot of functionality that covers specific aspects defined by OWASP like the aforementioned Top 10 vulnerability list.

-But today I want to introduce another OWASP Project that is not that well known, but can be a very useful tool if you are in the position to decide what tools to use to ensure you develop secure applications: The OWASP Benchmark.
+But today I want to introduce another OWASP Project that is not that well known but can be a very useful tool if you are in the position to decide what tools to use to ensure you develop secure applications: The OWASP Benchmark.

-From their home page: “The OWASP Benchmark for Security Automation is a free and open test suite designed to evaluate the speed, coverage, and accuracy of automated software vulnerability detection tools and services .
-Without the ability to measure these tools, it is difficult to understand their strengths and weaknesses, and compare them to each other.
+From their home page: “The OWASP Benchmark for Security Automation is a free and open test suite designed to evaluate the speed, coverage, and accuracy of automated software vulnerability detection tools and services.
+Without the ability to measure these tools, it is difficult to understand their strengths and weaknesses and compare them to each other.
 Each version of the OWASP Benchmark contains thousands of test cases that are fully runnable and exploitable, each of which maps to the appropriate CWE number for that vulnerability.”

 So we set out for it.